SihanChen46/computational_bootcamp/README.md

 Course Description
 ----

-This short bootcamp-style course is part of the [MS in Data Science (formerly MS Analytics) program at the University of San Francisco](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) and is specifically designed as an catalyst to improve computer programming for those who are not yet skilled programmers.
+This short bootcamp-style course is part of the [MS in Data Science (formerly MS Analytics) program at the University of San Francisco](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) and is specifically designed as a catalyst to improve computer programming for those who are not yet skilled programmers.
 The course will focus on the computer programming concepts and skills directly related to applied data science.

-Writing software is about problem solving, computer languages, algorithms, data structures, libraries, tools, and computing devices.
+Writing software is about problem-solving, computer languages, algorithms, data structures, libraries, tools, and computing devices.
 In this course, I'm hoping to teach you how to approach programming, review the key elements of Python, teach how to leverage Python to solve programs, give you an introduction to the command line, and finally introduce you to cloud computing.
-You will go deeper into data structures and algorithms in a specific data structures and algorithms course later in the MSDS program.
+You will go deeper into data structures and algorithms in the specific data structures and algorithms course later in the MSDS program.

 ----
 Logistics